andrewgrant/BackChannel/README.md

 # BackChannel

-BackChannel is an experimetal plugin that provides external tools and apps the ability to query and push data into a running Unreal session.
+BackChannel is an experimetal plugin that allows external tools and apps to query for and push data into a running Unreal session.

-Short term focus is OSC over TCP/IP, though eventually I'd like to support JSON over an HTTP REST interface.
+The goal is to support 2-3 ubiquitous protocols where implementations can be easily created or found for popular languages.
+The short term focus is OSC over TCP/IP and JSON REST over HTTP.